BitByte-TPC/first-bit/README.md

   ```
   (Don't forget to replace `this-is-you` with your GitHub username above)

-- Open your newly created file with `gedit` editor to make necessary changes.
+- Open your newly created file with `nano` editor to make necessary changes.

   ```
   nano ~/this-is-you.json